MichaelLarocca/blog-michael-jude-larocca/posts/2024/12-24/javascriptmas-2024-week-three.md

 Santa is trying to monetize Christmas by setting up a merch store.
 But is the merch store secure?
 It is up to an ethical hacker to perform a penetration test!

-*Tricellulin not only tackled the challenge but also developed a "HOT-FIX" code to repair the website, preventing any future Grinch-like attempts to ruin Christmas!*
+*Tricellulin not only solved the challenge but also developed a "HOT-FIX" code to repair the website, preventing any future Grinch-like attempts to ruin Christmas!*

 **How did he hack in and then fix the site?
 He broke it in just two quick steps, and on the third, he set it back right!**
 1. First, he rendered a button that logs 'You have been hacked 🏴‍☠️' to the console when hovered over to prove there are vulnerabilities.